 One of the main problems with this Biblical understanding is that the tragic history of using a poisonous snake as part of the worship of almighty God contradicts the validity of their interpretation.

-Many people have DIED while handling these venomous reptiles in a church meeting or service.
+Many people have unfortunately died while handling these venomous reptiles in a church meeting or service.
 George Hensley, the "father' of this practice, died from a poisonous bite in 1955.
 In 1998, an 'evangelist' who used serpents during services died from a timber rattlesnake bite.
 His wife had died from a bite three years earlier.

 In 2012, a pastor in the Pentecostal movement passed away after receiving a bite from a snake while leading an outdoor service.